- 1 sheet refrigerated pie crust

-- On a lightly floured surface, unroll pastry.
-Transfer pastry to a 9-in. pie plate.
-Trim pastry to 1/2 in. beyond edge of plate; flute edges.
+- Preheat oven to 350°.
+On a lightly floured surface, unroll crust.
+Transfer to a 9-in. pie plate and trim to 1/2 in. beyond edge of plate; flute edges.

-- In a large bowl, whisk the eggs, pumpkin, cream, sugars, cinnamon, salt, allspice, nutmeg and cloves.
-Pour into pastry shell.
-Bake at 350° for 40 minutes.
+- In a large bowl, whisk eggs, pumpkin, cream, sugars, cinnamon, salt, allspice, nutmeg and cloves.
+Pour into crust.
+Bake 40 minutes.

 - In a small bowl, combine flour and brown sugar; cut in butter until crumbly.
 Stir in walnuts and ginger.
 Gently sprinkle over filling.